 I am an odd person.
 Or so I am often told.
 I refuse to eat purple cabbage because it’s an “unnatural” color, like to curl up into tiny spaces like a cat when I take naps, and have a best friend who was a bunny in her past life.
 Occasionally I have the urge to jump off buildings so that I can sprout wings and fly.
 Sometimes I think my overactive imagination pushes me one step away from actual insanity, but perhaps I simply have an unusual world view.

-As an English major in my senior year at UCLA, I am currently working on my senior honors thesis and applying for PhD programs in English literature, specializing in Renaissance studies.
-My general literary interests thus far include oral tradition, theories of drama and performance, notions of authorship in early modern theatre, and the rise of drama as “literature”.
+A former English major at UCLA, I recently finished my Master’s in English literature at the University of Virginia, specializing in Renaissance studies.
+My general literary interests include oral tradition, theories of drama and performance, notions of authorship in early modern theatre, and the rise of drama as “literature”.
 I am particularly fascinated by language as a performative (thus the focus on drama) and its ability to epistemologically transform reality.
 Other fields of interest include philosophy, linguistics, sociology, history, politics, and religion.

 However, my interest in language and its relationship to culture is not simply restricted to English.
 I enjoy foreign films of any variety and have a huge affinity for Spanish rock.
 I have an enormous respect for ancient Chinese poetry and have a dream to learn Arabic someday.
 Currently, I am studying my fourth language, Latin.
 Eventually, I plan to also pick up French, Italian, and Greek and hope to learn many more in the future.